Application Process

 The RPAP longitudinal experience gives an opportunity to understand all the aspects of social determinants of health in an individual patient as visits occur over time, as well as an opportunity for personal involvement in a community, to explore how those aspects are addressed.
 Check out the RPAP FAQ page and the alumni videos on this page to hear directly about the student experience.

-Students apply to RPAP in their second year of medical school.
-RPAP applicants must complete the application form and provide answers to several essay questions as well as access to their grades for Years 1 and 2 coursework.
+Students apply to RPAP during the foundations phase of medical school.
+RPAP applicants must complete the application form and provide answers to several essay questions as well as access to their grades for all completed coursework

-Class selection generally occurs by mid-February of each year.
+Class selection generally occurs by mid-October of each year.

 Info Sessions